Sub-nm2 ferroelectric domains via charged 180 degree walls in ZrO2: Supporting Information

-Extended data fig.8 shows the same grain as in extended data fig.6.
+Figure S10 shows the same grain as in Figure S8.
 Each graph represents the magnitude of O\textsubscript{II} displacement from centrosymmetric position along the TT domains.
 It is seen that, at the TT boundary, O has almost zero displacement at each polar row.